vibewell25/vibewell/docs/docs/user-guide/index.md

    - Verify your email by clicking the link in the verification email
 5. Complete your profile with basic information
 6. Accept the Terms and Conditions and Privacy Policy
-7. You're ready to use Vibewell!
+7. You're ready to use VibeWell!

 ## Account Management